docker-ci/tutorials/mongo_node/tutorial.md

-# How to launch simple node application with mongodb
+# How to launch simple node application with mongodb using Docker-ci

 ## Try it first
 Let's check out tutorials repository and run the application!